heldalex/heldalex/README.md

 🎓 M.Sc.
 Artificial Intelligence Student at the University of Freiburg

+🎓 B.Sc.
+Computer Science Graduate from the University of Tübingen

 🔍 Passionate about Artificial Intelligence, Data Science, Innovation and personal & professional development.

 🌱 Lifelong learner with an open and curious mindset, continuously improving his skills through internships, projects and professional experiences.